-★ Assist participant in verifying support worker citizenship status

-- Collect and process timesheets of support workers - Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance - ⊠ Other
+- Assist participant in verifying support worker citizenship status - ◯ Collect and process timesheets of support workers - Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance - X Other

 The FMS provider completes criminal history record and health care registry checks on the personal assistant(s) and assist the waiver participant or designated representative in understanding the findings of the reports.
-The FMS provider educates the waiver participant on protocol in the event a report returns with results that are not in compliance with the State Agency's criteria for personal assistant in the consumer-directed model of care.
+The FMS provider educates the waiver participant/EOR on protocol in the event a report returns with results that are not in compliance with the State Agency's criteria for personal assistant in the consumer-directed model of care.

-The FMS provider provides education to the waiver participant on responsibilities of being an employer and information on appropriate employee/employer relationships.
+The FMS provider provides education to the waiver participant/EOR on responsibilities of being an employer and information on appropriate employee/employer relationships.

-Ongoing customer service support is provided to assist the waiver participant or designated representative with any questions or concerns related to services provided by the FMS provider.
+Ongoing customer service support is provided to assist the waiver participant/EOR or designated representative with any questions or concerns related to services provided by the FMS provider.

-Supports furnished when the participant exercises budget authority:

-🔀 Maintain a separate account for each participant's participant-directed budget

-Irack and report participant funds, disbursements and the balance of participant funds budget

-Process and pay invoices for goods and services approved in the service plan

-Provide participant with periodic reports of expenditures and the status of the participant-directed

-$\overline{\mathbf{X}}$ Other services and supports

-The FMS provider issues guidance to the waiver participant or designated representative on appropriate spending practices to ensure spending is within budgetary limitations (i.e. discussion of overtime payment to employees, factors that may affect pay rates, such as tax factor changes).

-Additional functions/activities:

-- Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency - Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency - Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget - □ Other iv.
+Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed budget $oxed{ extstyle extstyl$ Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant-directed budget ◯ Other services and supports Specify: The FMS provider issues guidance to the waiver participant/EOR or designated representative on appropriate spending practices to ensure spending is within budgetary limitations (i.e. discussion of overtime payment to employees, factors that may affect pay rates, such as tax factor changes).
+The FMS does not act in the role as a co-employer.
+Additional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget Other Specify:

+iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-As a Medicaid provider, the FMS provider must complete recertification every five years.
-The State's Medicaid fiscal agent oversees provider enrollment and recertification to ensure the FM continues to meet the requirements for a Medicaid provider.
+As a Medicaid provider, the FMS provider must complete recertification as determined based on their enrollment status.
+The State's Medicaid fiscal agent oversees provider enrollment and recertification to ensure the FMs continues to meet the requirements for a Medicaid provider.